Unlocking Our Food Systems Change Capacity: A Network Leadership Retreat

-- A peer support network: you will meet and spend meaningful time with fellow leaders whoshare your passion for change and wrestle with similar challenges, and in the months following the retreat you'll have opportunities to remain in relationship and solidarity through peer and one-on-one coaching.
+- A peer support network: you will meet and spend meaningful time with fellow network leaders who share your passion for change and wrestle with similar challenges, and in the months following the retreat you'll have opportunities to remain in relationship and solidarity through peer and one-on-one coaching.

 What to Expect:

-Day 3: Wednesday, October 31st --morning reflection & workshops, closing circle, group lunch, afternoon departure
+Day 3: Friday, May 10th - Morning reflection & workshops, closing circle, group lunch, afternoon departure.

 Interested in learning more?

-- Check out the Heartland Retreat Center - amenities, grounds, lodging, and more
+- Check out the Browne Center - amenities, grounds, and more

 - View the New Orleans Food Systems Leadership Retreat agenda